/

 A CNAME record in your domain should be updated to point to this URL.

-Stytch custom domains for Live and Test environments cannot use the same subdomain name in their CNAME entries.
+Stytch custom domains cannot use the same subdomain name in their CNAME entries across the different environments in your Stytch project.

 The process for this varies by DNS provider, but most providers will have instructions to follow.
 Here are links to updating the appropriate DNS records for some popular providers: